SBAS Made Easy

 Other government agencies have followed the pace and developed compatible SBAS systems for their respective geographic regions.
 In Europe, the European Space Agency, the European Commission, and EUROCONTROL have jointly developed the European Geostationary Overlay System (EGNOS).
 EGNOS is now fully deployed and in its pre-operational phase.
 The system will undergo certification for safety-of-life applications before becoming fully operational.
 Furthermore, on June 28, 2007, the European Space Agency and the Agency for Security of Air Navigation in Africa and Madagascar have signed a cooperation agreement with the objective of using satellite navigation to improve air traffic safety over the African continent.

 In Japan, the MTSAT Satellite-based Augmentation System (MSAS) has been deployed by the Japan Civil Aviation Bureau (JCAB).
-Successful launches of MTSAT-1R and MTSAT-2 were followed by system integration for MSAS ground system and MTSATs by transmitting test signal from MTSATs.
+Successful launches of MTSAT-1R and MTSAT-2 were followed by system integration for MSAS ground system and MTSATs by transmitting test signals from MTSATs.
 Purposes of test signal transmission were to optimize system performance and then to verify that augmentation information meets safety and performance requirements.
 Since those tests had been accomplished successfully, MSAS for aviation use was commissioned on September 27, 2007.

-In India, the Indian Space Research Organisation (ISRO) and Airports Authority of India have successfully completed the final system acceptance test of the GPS Aided GEO Augmented Navigation system (GAGAN) as announced on November 20, 2007 by Raytheon Company.
-With completion of the final system acceptance test, the stage is set for India to embark on the next phase of the program, which will expand the existing ground network, add redundancy, and produce the certification analysis and documentation for safety-of-flight commissioning.
+In India, the Indian Space Research Organisation (ISRO) and Airports Authority of India have successfully completed the final system acceptance test of the GPS Aided GEO Augmented Navigation system (GAGAN) as announced on November 20, 2007, by Raytheon Company.
+With the completion of the final system acceptance test, the stage is set for India to embark on the next phase of the program, which will expand the existing ground network, add redundancy, and produce the certification analysis and documentation for safety-of-flight commissioning.
 Inmarsat 4f1 was used during the system acceptance test.
 Awaiting the launch of its own communication satellite, the GSAT-4 (scheduled for June 2009), the Indian ISRO has stopped the broadcast of GAGAN test signals.

 The SXBlue GPS series is capable of receiving correction data from all compatible SBAS.